 Trends in the home industry tend to change more slowly than do trends in fashion or cars.
 But, eventually, design tweaks to better meet buyers’ needs do take hold.
 For example, formal dining rooms have become less popular in new homes over the past decade, while in-home offices are still sought after as telecommuting continues to flourish.

-The movement toward informality and relaxed living is revealed in the open concept floor plan; a longtime trend that doesn’t seem to be waning, and exterior design is changing, as well.
+The movement toward informality and relaxed living is revealed in the open concept floor plan; a longtime trend that doesn’t seem to be waning, and exterior design, which has also seen change.
 Ornate styles such as European (a broad category that typically involves a lot of stone arches and stucco) and New American (aka McMansion) have largely fallen out of favor, while rugged-yet-elegant Craftsman designs continue to be top sellers.
 The streamlined modern farmhouse style is stealing some of the spotlight, however, as it has become the plan du jour.

 The Modern Farmhouse